kstafford3/ssh2-shell-server/examples/README.md

 #### To use any of these examples, you will need to generate host keys for the server.

-To generate host keys in the examples directory:
+To generate host keys in the examples directory in a unix-like environment:
 ```
 # create a directory for our test keys
 mkdir test_keys